 Part One: CSP/CSR

-The second step in the Chase Trifecta is the Chase Freedom Unlimited.
-This card offers a $200/20,000 UR sign-up bonus for $500 in 3 months, 5%/5x on up to $12,000 in groceries in the first year, 5%/5x for travel booked in the Chase travel portal, 3%/3x at restaurants and pharmacies, earns 1.5%/1.5 UR on all other purchases, and has no annual fee!
-Remember that CFU and CFF state that each is a cashback card.
-However, if you hold a CSP, CSR or CIBP, the “cashback” earned is UR points that you can use in the Chase portal or by transferring to Chase's 13 partners.
-If you are eligible for business cards, the Chase Ink Business Unlimited earns an identical 1.5 UR on all purchases and comes with a 50,000 UR sign-up bonus after $3,000 spend in 3 months.
+The last step in the Chase Trifecta is the Chase Freedom Unlimited.
+This card offers a $200/20,000 UR sign-up bonus for $500 in 3 months as well as 5x on the first $12,000 spent on groceries in the first twelve months, 5%/5x for travel booked in the Chase travel portal, 3%/3x at restaurants and pharmacies, earns 1.5%/1.5x UR on all other purchases, and has no annual fee!
+Remember that CFU and CFF each state that they are a cash-back card.
+However, if you hold a CSP, CSR or CIBP, the “cash-back” earned is UR points that you can use in the Chase portal or by transferring to Chase's 13 partners.
+If you are eligible for business cards, the Chase Ink Business Unlimited earns an identical 1.5x UR on all purchases and comes with a 75,000 UR sign-up bonus after $3,000 spend in 3 months.
 The CIU is the better option here, as it does not add to your 5/24 count and offers 55,000 UR more on the annual fee over the CFU.

 So there you have it: the Chase Trifecta.
 While many argue that neither the CFF nor the CFU are worthy of a 5/24 spot (and you should only downgrade another UR-earning card to one or the other), I disagree with this logic.
-I feel that logic made sense when you could sign-up for both a CSP and a CSR and then downgrade one of them to a CFF or CFU, but that is no longer possible.
+I think that rationale made sense when you could sign-up for both a CSP and a CSR and then downgrade one of them to a CFF or CFU, but that is no longer possible.
 Therefore, I believe that signing up for one or both definitely makes sense.
-Given the potential for a 80,000 sign-up bonus on the either the CFF or the CFU, I highly recommend you grab one or both of these sign-up bonuses before they disappear.
-Moving forward, all three cards deserve a place in your wallet!
+All three cards deserve a place in most wallets!
 As always, please leave your comments or questions below or in our Facebook group!